 The Hostel of Caminha.

 Back to our protagonists.
-With the signposting complete, part of the initial objective was accomplished.
+With the signposting complete, they accomplished part of the initial objective.
 So now it was time for a new phase.
 This came in 2012, with the City Council and the Santa Casa da Misericórdia de Caminha inaugurating the Pilgrims’ Hostel in this town, with 32 beds.
-The management was in charge of our favorite association, which continues, until today, to dynamize the space in a serious way and with the openness of spirit typical of those who pilgrimage to Compostela.
+The management, led by our favorite association, continues to energetically animate the space with the pilgrim spirit typical of those journeying to Compostela.

-Therefore, the Albergue de Caminha is special because it is made by people who, with their work, have recovered an important route and, therefore, treat it as a treasure shared by all.
+Therefore, the Albergue de Caminha is special because people, with their work, have made it by recovering an important route and treating it as a treasure shared by all.
 So, when you approach the white doors that make up the entrance, you have a feeling of coming home.

 Here, pilgrims dine together, sing and form lifelong friendships.
 If you pass through the town bordering the sea, you know that here you will receive a warm welcome from the volunteers who do an excellent job as hospitality and pilgrim conversation facilitators.